Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Experiments

 \section{Experiments}

-Our experiments aim to uncover a wide range of behaviors, as measured by the metrics that define the IMGEP goal space.
-We conduct two experiments: the first investigates Flow Lenia's ability to exhibit ecosystem-like dynamics, while the second focuses on discovering movement patterns of small amounts of matter.
-Together, these experiments demonstrate the versatility of our method.
-We also conduct a qualitative analysis of both experiments to highlight the rich dynamics that Flow Lenia can produce.
-To facilitate this, we develop an interactive exploration tool\footnote{ The interactive exploration tool is available at the project website \url{https://developmentalsystems.org/Exploring-Flow-Lenia-Universes/}}, which enables examination of the relationship between parameter configurations, reached goals, and videos generated from intermediate simulation steps.
+Our experiments aim to uncover a wide range of behaviors, as measured by the metrics that define the IMGEP goal-space.
+We first examine how different mixing rules affect evolutionary dynamics, which motivates our choice of the negotiation rule for the experiments that follow.
+We then conduct two IMGEP-based experiments: one investigating Flow-Lenia's ability to exhibit ecosystem-like dynamics, and another focusing on discovering movement patterns of small amounts of matter in environments with obstacles.
+Finally, leveraging the archive built during the ecosystem experiment, we run a scaling study across six spatial scales and seven time horizons.
+We analyze how the resulting universes change in terms of reached metrics and local parameter distributions, and we observe larger-scale patterns appearing.
+Together, these experiments demonstrate the versatility of our method and illustrate how a diversity search on relatively smaller-scale worlds serve as a principled scaffold for designing subsequent, larger experiments.
+We complement the quantitative results with qualitative analysis to highlight the diverse dynamics that Flow-Lenia can produce, supported by an interactive exploration tool\footnote{ \url{https://developmentalsystems.org/Flow-Lenia-Universes-Journal/}} that enables examination of the relationship between parameter configurations, reached goals, and videos generated from intermediate simulation steps.